alanZhang0813/neural-network-project/create-model/README.md

-# create-model
+# CIFAR-10 CNN Model Creation
-Use TensorFlow in Python to create a convolutional neural network (CNN) for processing the image dataset.
+Utilize TensorFlow in Python within a Jupyter Notebook to develop a Convolutional Neural Network (CNN) tailored for the CIFAR-10 image dataset.
 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Workflow](#workflow)
 3. [Requirements and Installation](#requirements-and-installation)

 ## Introduction <a name="introduction"></a>
-This segment of the project is written in Python, which we have made in Jupyter Notebook.
-To use it, it will require an image dataset and two directories for testing and training.
-The code will use TensorFlow to create a neural network and then train it with the dataset, as well as evaluating the results.
+This portion of the project, developed in Python and housed in a Jupyter Notebook, is dedicated to working with the CIFAR-10 dataset.
+It requires an augmented image dataset, divided into training and testing directories.
+Using TensorFlow, the script constructs and trains a CNN, and evaluates its performance.

 ## Workflow <a name="workflow"></a>
-The dataset used must be filled with images of the same 32x32 pixel size.
-It will then plot out the data of each dataset and use TensorFlow to structure the CNN.
+The CIFAR-10 dataset, consisting of 32x32 pixel images, is the primary focus.
+Initially, the script visualizes the data distribution across the training and testing sets.
+Following this, TensorFlow is employed to build the CNN structure.

-The model is then trained on the dataset provided and there is a line to evaluate the accuracy of the training results.
-Finally, the model is exported as a .keras file to be used in the frugally-deep code of the program.
+Training commences with the specified dataset, and the model's accuracy is assessed post-training.
+Upon completion, the model is exported as a .keras file, facilitating its integration into the project's frugally-deep framework.

 ## Requirements and Installation <a name="requirements-and-installation"></a>
-- Any Python IDE such as Jupyter Notebook
+- A Python IDE, preferably Jupyter Notebook, for script execution and visualization.
+- TensorFlow library, specifically for CNN model creation and training.